October 5-12, 2019

-The Mid-Atlantic Soaring Center (W73) hosts the Region 4 North Contest annually during the week of the Columbus Day holiday each October.
-A facility of the Mid-Atlantic Soaring Association, the 120-acre airport supports gliding operations in the Baltimore/Washington/Harrisburg area.
+The Mid-Atlantic Soaring Center (W73) hosts the Region 4 North Contest annually each October.
+The 120-acre airport supports gliding operations in the Baltimore/Washington/Harrisburg area.
 More than 60 privately- and club-owned gliders are based at M-ASC, including the club’s three tow planes (two Pawnees and one Super Cub).
 Club room, kitchen, restrooms, and newly renovated showers are located in the main hangar.
 There are also three trailer hangars and a tow plane hangar.
 Scheduled operations are conducted on weekends and federal holidays from the second Saturday in March through the weekend before Thanksgiving.

 Flight operations at M-ASC are conducted on one paved and two grass runways.
 Because these runways are sloped, takeoffs are only permitted on runway 15 (downhill).
 Landings are almost always uphill (runway 33) unless we have very strong southerly winds (>20 mph).
 There are overruns at both ends of the paved runway.